AxC1271/STM32-DevBoard/README.md

     <em>MCU Schematic with USB-B Micro Interface.</em>
 </p>

 First and foremost, there needs to be capacitors between the 3.3V source and ground.
 Since this specific STM32 microcontroller has 4 **VDD** pins, there must generally be a `100 nF` capacitor in parallel for each of these pins.
-These capacitors act as `decoupling capacitors', ensuring a steady voltage supply to each VDD pin.
+These capacitors act as `decoupling capacitors`, ensuring a steady voltage supply to each VDD pin.
 In addition, a bulk capacitor with a value of `4.7 uF` is also placed in parallel to the decoupling capacitors to handle lower-frequency current swings, while the decoupling capacitors handle the higher frequency noise and transients.

 ## Connectors